|

 - aish / cmdgpt — lightweight wrappers (Linux/BSD).

-- OpenDevin — AI agent environment with shell access and reasoning.
+- OpenHands (formerly OpenDevin) — AI agent environment with shell access and reasoning.

-sudo apt update sudo apt install -y python3-pip pip install shell-gpt export OPENAI_API_KEY="your_api_key_here"
+sudo apt update sudo apt install -y python3-pip pip install shell-gpt --break-system-packages export OPENAI_API_KEY="your_api_key_here"

 Usage